Frequently asked questions

 Please wait until you have received the email before logging onto the Pan London Admissions website.

-You will not be able to accept or decline your offered school immediately.
-You must wait to receive your letter from the Local Authority.
+You will be able to accept or decline your offered school online.
+However we recommend that you wait until you have received your letter from the Local Authority.

 What happens if I am not offered my most preferred school?